- This guidance is for England, Scotland & Wales

-Surcharges are still permitted in relation to other methods of payment - for example, cash or cheque - but where surcharges are made to consumers they are governed by the Consumer Rights (Payment Surcharges) Regulations 2012.
+Surcharges are still permitted in relation to other methods of payment - for example, cash or cheque - but where surcharges are made to consumers they are governed by the Consumer Rights (Payment Surcharges) Regulations 2012 (amended by the Payment Services Regulations 2017).
 The Regulations limit charges to consumers who are buying goods and services.
-These rules only apply to contracts made between businesses and consumers.

 Businesses cannot impose any surcharge for using the following methods of payment:

 - consumer credit cards, debit cards or charge cards

 - similar payment methods that are not card-based (for example, mobile phone-based payment methods)

 - electronic payment services (for example, PayPal)

 Note that it is the method of payment, rather than the status of the buyer, that determines whether the ban on surcharges applies.
 So, for example, if the customer is a sole trader buying for a business but using a personal credit card, the rule applies.
 If the customer is using a corporate credit card, even for a personal purchase, the rule does not apply.

 The ban on surcharges applies to all payments made by the methods of payments listed, whether or not they are in relation to a contract.
 So it covers not only payments for goods and services, but also taxes, charitable donations and other types of payment.